andreacremese/blog/source/_posts/recursion-and-stacks.md

 ---
 layout: post
-title: "recursion and stacks"
+title: Recursion and stack
 date: 2014-04-08 22:51
 comments: true
-categories:
+tags:
+	- DSA
+	- Ruby
 ---
 As an intermission in my POODR coding adventure (et all), I am working on data structure.